MSRConnections/Azure-training-course/Content/Cognitive Services/Azure Storage and Cognitive Services HOL (Node).md

 - [Git](https://git-scm.com/downloads) version 2.0 or higher.
 See https://git-scm.com/book/en/v2/Getting-Started-Installing-Git for instructions for installing it on Windows, macOS, and Linux.
 - [Node.js](https://nodejs.org/en/download/) version 4 or higher

+<a name="Resources"></a>
+### Resources ###

+[Click here](https://a4r.blob.core.windows.net/public/cognitive-services-resources.zip) to download a zip file containing the resources used in this lab.
+Copy the contents of the zip file into a folder on your hard disk.

 ---

 <a name="Exercises"></a>